-Kirstie Bender Segarra, Department Chair of Integrative Health & Medical Massage
+Kirstie Bender Segarra, Director of Integrative Health & Medical Massage

 Kirstie Segarra, began studying yoga and Balinese Traditional Massage in 1996 in Bali, Indonesia while completing her Masters Degree in Whole Systems Design, in the field of second order biological systems.
 She is the lead instructor for the Yoga Teacher Training Program, which she founded in 2010.
 She is one of the lead instructors for the Medical Massage Program, which she founded in 2007.
 Kirstie is nationally and internationally recognized for her research in fascial health in Fibromyalgia.
 She is a lead in her field and author of Myofascial Yoga: A movement and yoga therapist guide to asana.
 Her teachings in yogasana blend structural bodywork, specifically myofascial meridians, with modified ashtanga, iyengar, restorative and vinyasa.
 She also incorporates energy work, Tantra, traditional Chinese medicine, and Buddhists traditions.
 Kirstie emphasizes anatomical structure and function of postures to prevent injury, while increasing muscle and fascia flexibility to heal and change conditioned patterns for a healthier way of living.